-- Disable User Sounds [disabled / enabled]: enables or disables acoustic signals when actions derived from button presses are executed.
-If enabled, the following parameter will be displayed: - ➤ Default Volume (after Programming) [No Sound / 1 / 2 / 3]: volume at which press and sending confirmation sounds will be emitted after ETS download. - Object for Doorbell [disabled / enabled]: enables or disables the doorbell function.
-If enabled, a specific object ("[General] Doorbell") will be included into the project topology. - ➤ Value [0 = No Action, 1 = Doorbell / 0 = Doorbell, 1 = No Action]: parameter to select which value should trigger which action when received through the indicated object. - Default Ringtone (after Programming) [Ringtone 1 / ... / Ringtone 7]: desired melody for doorbell after ETS download.
+- Disable User Sounds [disabled/enabled]: enables or disables acoustic signals when actions derived from button presses are executed.
+If enabled, the following parameter will be displayed: - ➤ Default Volume (after Programming) [No Sound / 1 / 2 / 3]: volume at which press and sending confirmation sounds will be emitted after ETS download. - Object for Doorbell [disabled/enabled]: enables or disables the doorbell function.
+If enabled, a specific object ("[General] Doorbell") will be included into the project topology. - ➤ Value [0 = No Action, 1 = Doorbell / 0 = Doorbell, 1 = No Action]: parameter to select which value should trigger which action when received through the indicated object.

+▶ Default Ringtone (after Programming) [Ringtone 1 / ... / Ringtone 7]: desired melody for doorbell after ETS download.

-➤ Default Volume (after Programming) [No sound / 1 / 2 / 3 / 4 / 5]: volume of the doorbell sound after ETS download.
+Default Volume (after Programming) [No sound / 1 / 2 / 3 / 4 / 5]: volume of the doorbell sound after ETS download.

-2.1.15 UPDATE SETTING
+2.1.11 UPDATE SETTING

-It is possible upgrading via USB some of the available functions.
+The Z70 v2 enables updates via USB of some of the available functions.
 These functionalities and how they should be updated are described in the following sections.

-Figure 25.
+Figure 19.
 Firmware Update